Rental yield calculations made easy

 This article will walk you through the most typical property yield calculations, how to perform them, and when to utilise them.

 What is rental yield?

-In other words, the rental yield is the percentage of return on an investment property that a landlord receives from renting out their property.
+In simple words, the rental yield is the percentage of return on an investment property that a landlord receives from renting out their property.

 The higher the rental yield, the more cash flow an investor can expect to earn.
 That's why properties with high rental yields are often popular with investors.